Particle size distribution analysis – guide to method selection

 Diameter, width, length, aspect ratio, information about surface morphology

-* These are estimations since the size range can be different for instruments from different manufacturers.
+* These are estimations of the technical limitations since the size range can differ for instruments from different manufacturers.

 ** Analysis is performed on dispersions.
-Solid powders can be dispersed in a suitable solvent before analysis.
+Solid powders can be dispersed in a suitable dispersion medium before analysis.

 *** Dispersion or wet samples can be dried to make them suitable for SEM.

-In some cases, it may be necessary to use two different techniques, as the material may consist of differently-sized particles that cannot all be analyzed using the same method.
-If this is the case, the sample can be sieved to separate the larger particles from the smaller ones, and the sieved particles can be analyzed with separate techniques.
+In some cases, it may be necessary to use two different methods, as the material may consist of differently-sized particles that cannot all be analyzed using the same method.
+If this is the case, the sample can be sieved to separate larger particles from smaller ones, and the sieved particles can be analyzed with separate techniques.

 Laser diffraction in particle size analysis

-Laser diffraction (LD) is a common method for analyzing the particle size distribution of powdered samples and dispersions in a solvent.
-Its principle is based on the angle and intensity of light that scatters from the particles: from larger particles, light scatters at a smaller angle and higher intensity than from smaller ones.
+Laser diffraction (LD) is a common method for analyzing the particle size distribution of powders and dispersions.
+Its principle is based on the angle and intensity of light that scatters from the particles: from larger particles, light scatters at a smaller angle and higher intensity than from smaller particles.

-Typically, particle sizes from 0.02 µm to 2 mm can be detected with laser diffraction, making it applicable for a wide range of sizes.
-Suitable matrices include, for example, sediment, cement, and silts.
-If the size range of the particles in the sample is not known, laser diffraction is a good option to start.
-Laser diffraction is also suitable for larger particles than dynamic light scattering and it can be performed on solid (dry state) or dispersed particles (liquid state).
+If the size of the particles in the sample is not known, laser diffraction is a good option to start.
+Laser diffraction is also applicable for larger particles than dynamic light scattering and it can be performed on solid particles (dry state) or dispersed particles (liquid state).
 Another advantage is its reasonable price range.

-The most significant limitation of laser diffraction is the assumption that analyzed particles are spherical, as it measures their equivalent spherical diameter.
-If this is not the case, the results will be approximate rather than accurate representations of PSD.
-Even when the exact size of non-spherical particles cannot be determined, laser diffraction may be used to compare the size differences between different batches of the same material, for example, to analyze which batch includes larger or smaller particles.
+The most significant limitation of laser diffraction is the assumption that analyzed particles are spherical, as it measures the equivalent spherical diameter of the particles.
+Otherwise, the results will be approximate rather than accurate representations of PSD.

 Dynamic light scattering in particle size analysis